ibm-cloud-docs/powervs-vpc/vpc-landing-zone-preset.md

 The {{site.data.keyword.powerSys_notm}} with VPC landing zone makes use of [Terraform IBM Module - VPC Landing Zone](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone){: external}.

 As part of the automation an [override json preset](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/blob/main/modules/powervs-vpc-landing-zone/presets/slz-preset.json.tftpl) is passed to this module.
-The json preset defines what VPC components will be created.
+The JSON preset defines which VPC components are created.

 - A **Edge VPC Infrastructure** with the following components: